themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > Often called a 'disease of theories,' the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and menstrual characteristics exist. _No single researcher has found 'the' answer._ The chronic, inflammatory reaction, infertility and pain associated with endometriosis may also correspond to a variety of co-morbid conditions ranging from autoimmune disease to food and environmental allergies and intolerances.
 Theories include:
 >
-> * Retrograde menstruation – Sampson’s century-old theory of abnormal backflow; this does _not_ explain pathogenesis
+> * Retrograde menstruation– Sampson’s century-old theory of abnormal backflow; this does _not_ explain pathogenesis
-> * Immunologic dysfunction – a 'broken' immune system allows for implantation of menstrual debris
+> * Immunologic dysfunction– a 'broken' immune system allows for implantation of menstrual debris
-> * Stem Cells – have been demonstrated to populate lesions, even in absence of menstruation
+> * Stem Cells– have been demonstrated to populate lesions, even in absence of menstruation
-> * Genetics – a 7-10 fold risk exists in those whose mother or relative has disease
+> * Genetics– a 7-10 fold risk exists in those whose mother or relative has disease
-> * Environmental Toxins – can cause cell changes which allow for implantation and errant immune response
+> * Environmental Toxins– can cause cell changes which allow for implantation and errant immune response
 >
-> No single theory explains endometriosis in all patients, particularly in males with endometriosis and extrapelvic forms of the disease.
+> No single theory explains endometriosis in all patients, particularly in (cis) males with endometriosis and extrapelvic forms of the disease.
 Likely, we are born with mechanisms which, when later combined – 'the perfect storm' – trigger the disease.
 >
 > \-Endometriosis Research Center
->
->  Often called a “disease of theories”, the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and even certain menstrual characteristics exist.
-Current research implicates HOX genes, mesenchymal stem cells and certain immunologic factors in disease origin; nonetheless, no single theory explains endometriosis all those affected; more likely, a composite of several mechanisms is involved.
->
-> \
->
->
-> Despite the myriad of theories, no single assumption accounts for all cases in all those affected.
-It is likely that affected individuals are born with endometriosis and a combined number of multiple factors subsequently trigger the disease later in life.
->
-> \
->
->
-> -CEC

-Dr. Dan C Martin's paper, [Endometriosis Concepts and Theories](https://www.danmartinmd.com/files/endotheory.pdf), discusses potential causes and theories and reviews over 200 articles on endometriosis.
-Dr. Martin states, "No concept or theory is entirely adequate.
-It takes eighteen to introduce what I have seen published and many more to discuss what I have read."
+Dr. Dan C Martin's paper, [Endometriosis Concepts and Theories](https://www.danmartinmd.com/files/endotheory.pdf), reviews over 200 articles on endometriosis.
+Dr. Martin found,

+> No concept or theory is entirely adequate.
+It takes eighteen to introduce what I have seen published and many more to discuss what I have read.

 ## What are the Diagnostic Options?

-Due to prevailing myths and misinformation patients and providers are often not knowledge about which diagnostic procedure is necessary for diagnosis.
+Due to prevailing myths and misinformation, providers are often not knowledge about which diagnostic procedure is necessary for diagnosis.
 According to clinical reports, recent studies, and endo specialists the only way to verify endometriosis is via diagnostic laparoscopy with confirmation of biopsy specimens.

 > Although the diagnosis can be strongly suspected by history and physical findings, correct diagnosis requires surgery.
 Laparoscopy is currently the most common method of surgical diagnosis.
 >
 > \-[Dr. David Redwine](http://endopaedia.info/diagnosis12.html)
 >
-> **Laparoscopy & Pathology Report:** The only way to verify endometriosis is to undergo a diagnostic laparoscopy with pathology confirmation of biopsy specimens.
+> **Laparoscopy & Pathology Report:**
 >
+>
+>
+> The only way to verify endometriosis is to undergo a diagnostic laparoscopy with pathology confirmation of biopsy specimens.
+>
 > **Lab testing does not test for endometriosis:** There is no test for endometriosis, meaning patients cannot have their blood, urine, or saliva tested to confirm the disease.
 Using anti-mullerian hormone (AMH) as a marker for ovarian reserve and fertility, and in turn, a suspicion for endometriosis, is a connection starting to be proposed amongst the scientific community, but more research is certainly needed to see if this could be employed in labs.
 It is a subject of study as AMH is the primary hormone released during folliculogenesis, which is the making and releasing of follicular cells that go on to be mature eggs in the ovaries.
 Thus, it is of great interest to reproductive specialists, with a possible connection to endometriosis.
 >
-> I**maging testing is helpful but not definitive:** Despite popular opinion, clear evidence of endometriosis is not visible through computed tomography (CT), magnetic resonance imaging (MRI), or even ultrasounds.
+> **Imaging testing is helpful but not definitive:** Despite popular opinion, clear evidence of endometriosis is not visible through computed tomography (CT), magnetic resonance imaging (MRI), or even ultrasounds.
 While imaging tests, pelvic exams, especially rectovaginal exams, can all indicate suspicion of endometriosis, they cannot confirm it.
 Nevertheless, it is common practice to obtain a pelvic ultrasound and MRI before undergoing laparoscopic surgery for endometriosis.
 >
 > **The big issue at hand:** It takes on average 10 years from symptom onset to receive an accurate diagnosis of endometriosis in the United States.
 This is due to a lack of knowledge among the general public and medical community.
 Unfortunately, many endometriosis patients are misdiagnosed, often multiple times, leading to unnecessary and inappropriate treatment.
 This is why it is so crucial to spread further awareness of the disease and support research and funding.
 >